MDSLKTR/render-3d-image-set-canvas/README.md

-# react.js 3d image renderer from pre-rendered files
+# react.js 3d image renderer from pre-rendered files on a canvas
 3d image renderer build with react.js and hammer.js

 ## used techniques